blurrycontour/zuul-gerrit/doc/source/connections.rst

   Optional: path to Gerrit web interface.
 Defaults to ``https://<value of server>/``. ``baseurl=https://review.example.com/review_site/``

+**baseurl_user**
+  Optional: Specify the user name to use for Gerrit web interface authentication.

+**baseurl_password**
+  Optional: Specify the user password to use for Gerrit web interface authentication.

 **user**
   User name to use when logging into above server via ssh.
   ``user=zuul``